What Determines Your Health?

 Nov 17, 2014, 9:00 AM, Posted by Minoo Sarkarati

 Minoo Sarkarati, BA, is a third-year medical student and Robert Wood Johnson Foundation (RWJF) Health Policy Scholar at Meharry Medical College.
 She completed her undergraduate degrees of psychology and integrative biology at the University of California, Berkeley.
-Learn about the RWJF Briefings @ the Booth at the APHA Annual Meeting on Monday, November 17 and Tuesday, November 18.

 What determines your health?
 Is it your ZIP code?
 Is it the clinic or hospital you go to?
 Is it the physician you see?
 Or is it you?